codefresh-io/docs.codefresh.io/_docs/configure-ci-cd-pipeline/pipelines.md

 * You are interested only on the latest commit of a branch.
 If pipelines from earlier commits are still running you want to terminate them.
 * You don't want to wait for children pipelines to finish (i.e. when a pipeline calls another pipeline) or when a new build starts for a parent pipeline.

+For the volume behavior during approvals, notice that if [you keep the volume available]({{site.baseurl}}/docs/codefresh-yaml/steps/approval/#keeping-the-shared-volume-after-an-approval) on the pipeline while it is waiting for approval it will still count as "running" against your pricing tier limit.

 ### External Resources